bavla/NormNet/data/natalija/README.md

 We also compute in R the Jaccard normalization of the data.
 Here we have two possibilities:
 * to consider the original diagonal (loop) weights - they count all collaborations (also internal).
 The diagonal weight for Russia is very large and most collaborations are inside Russia.
 * to replace the diagonal weight with the row-sum of outdiagonal weights - it measures the collaboration with others.
-We selected the second option:
+We selected the second option.

+Last time we used Pajek to make this transformation (delete loops, vector/weighted outdegree, set diagonal).
+Here is done in R:

 ```
 > Z <- net2matrix("UssrX2018S.net")
 > J <- Z